- » Account Request

 Streamlining the multiple processes involved in logging, tracking, routing, revising, communicating, and implementing the 500 curriculum proposals received by the Integrated Curriculum Committee (ICC) each year will enable academic departments to plan course offerings in a more timely fashion.
 The current manual system is inefficient and leads to delays in improving curricula that can affect HSU's ability to recruit, educate, and retain students as well as to attract potential donors.

-2/26/14: The Academic Programs staff has has resumed e-form testing with the goal of moving these forms into production in late March or early April.
+2/26/14: The Academic Programs staff has resumed e-form testing with the goal of moving these forms into production in late March or early April.

 1/27/14: The Academic Programs staff has taken a short break from e-forms testing during a busy currciulum proposal season.
 We will resume testing in February.